CodeGyver/codegyver.github.io/_posts/2022-05-09-combine-and-number-pdf-pages-with-ghostscript.md

       /Title (My Title for second input pdf)
       /OUT pdfmark

-We can provide this code either by `-c` option (as described earlier) or by providing a separate file.
-In this example we saved it as `bookmark.ps`.
+We can supply this code using the `-c` option (as described earlier) or by providing it within a separate file.
+In this example, it’s saved as `bookmark.ps`.

     gs -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -sOutputFile=output.pdf bookmark.ps first_input.pdf second_input.pdf

 ## Page numbers

-The last thing (and the most complex) is to add page numbers to each page of the output edf.
-Preferably, page number should be added to the right bottom of the page.
-The example PostScript code would look like:
+The final, and most complex, step is to add page numbers to each page of the output PDF.
+Ideally, the page number should be placed at the bottom right of the page.
+Example PostScript code would look as follows:

     % Set PageCount
     globaldict /PageCount 1 put